eqlabs/polkadot-light-client-spec/src/goal.md

 Reasons for writing it in C++:
 - Involve C++ community into Polkadot development.
 As for now there is only full node C++ implementation ([Kagome](https://github.com/soramitsu/kagome))
 - Add more integration options for mobile and desktop platforms.
 C++ light client library can be reused for creating mobile and desktop wallets.
 C++ code of the library will be also compiled to WASM module allowing launching light client in a browser

+Downsides of choosing C++ for implementation:
+- The C++ language is infamous for being prone to undefined behavior and resource management runtime errors which are sometimes hard to find.
+This can be prevented (or at least mitigated) by the use of modern C++ features, including smart pointers, move resource management, as well as the addition of static and dynamic code analysis jobs
+- The C++ standard library lacks many features which are standard in other languages, most importantly networking and serialization.
+The implementation in C++ may therefore have more third-party components
+- Modern C++ (up to 20 standard) is quite complex.
+The required skill for potential contributors can be correspondingly high